Tobiadefami/fuxion/README.md

 ## Template Structure

 For each generation or normalization task, a template file is required to guide the llm on what to do.
-Below, we provide a brief overview of what the template file should look like for a given task (eg. ).
+Below, we provide a brief overview of what the template files should look like for a given generation and normalization task.

+##### Generator templates
 ```
 Generate a list of U.S. postal addresses separated by double newlines.